vishnux/FaceID/README.md

 ## Key Features

-More Robust to Class Imbalance: Giving a few images per class is sufficient for Siamese networks to recognize those images in the future with the aid of one-shot learning.
+**More Robust to Class Imbalance**: Giving a few images per class is sufficient for Siamese networks to recognize those images in the future with the aid of one-shot learning.
-Advanced Face Recognition: Utilize state-of-the-art deep learning techniques for accurate face recognition.
+**Advanced Face Recognition**: Utilize state-of-the-art deep learning techniques for accurate face recognition.
-Siamese Network Architecture: Benefit from the unique structure of the Siamese network for effective feature extraction and similarity estimation.
+**Siamese Network Architecture**: Benefit from the unique structure of the Siamese network for effective feature extraction and similarity estimation.
-Triplet Loss Optimization: Train the network using Triplet Loss, an effective loss function for learning discriminative feature embeddings.
+**Triplet Loss Optimization**: Train the network using Triplet Loss, an effective loss function for learning discriminative feature embeddings.

 ## How it Works
 The model is trained using triplets of images.
 A triplet consists of an anchor image, a positive image (which is similar to the anchor image), and a negative image (which is dissimilar to the anchor image).
 The goal of the model is to learn to differentiate between positive and negative images while keeping the distance between the anchor and positive images smaller than the distance between the anchor and negative images.